 In the tangled undergrowth I find what I'm looking for and carefully drag it out.

 I knew that when I got to the top I would want to take a panoramic video of the Hill.
 I experimented with portable monopods to bring along but all of them seemed to be just too much trouble.
 Instead, I fashioned a video camera mount that I knew I could lash to a long piece of I'm guessing bamboo.
-I had found my bamboo monopod.
-It was about 25 feet long.
-I dragged it back up to the top.
+Now in the jungle, I had found my bamboo monopod.
+It is about 25 feet long.
+I dragit back up to the top.
 I have mentioned before that you want to keep your guides informed of what you are doing so that they don't misunderstand your intentions.
 I was so focused in dragging the bamboo pole up to the top and digging out my video attachment from my pack.
 All the time Tuan and our interpreter were watching me intently.
 I'm sure they thought I was going to raise the American flag.
 Now that is a good sentiment; however, that could have created a little incident.
 We are just a half-mile from the Laotian border.
 At one point I looked up from my work and saw their faces and immediately realized what was going on.
 I quickly explained what I was doing and everything calmed down.
 They even pitched in to help.
 When I felt certain that my $1,500 camcorder (worth about $6 in 2022 at Goodwill) was securely attached to the bamboo, several of us raised it into position, Iwo Jima flag style.
 These are some of the views of the top of Hamburger Hill:

 This shot is a still image from the video pan and is a little crooked but still very telling.

 A 35mm shot of the top of Hamburger Hill.